KOBENDigital/Iconic/README.md

 ### Glyphicons
 If you try to use Glyphicons as part of the Bootstrap package, you will realise that the whole css file will be loaded on your backoffice.
 This might brake some of the backoffice functionality, i.e. buttons or the grid editor.
 To avoid this you should export the Glyphicons classes into their own separate file.
 You can do this from [this link](https://getbootstrap.com/docs/3.3/customize/) and select only Glyphicons from the **Components** section.

-### Ligatures
+### Material Icons
-Ligatures are not currently supported.
-Some packages like Material Icons are not supported.
+Some packages like Material Icons are not currently supported.
+This is because it doesn't use css classes to display the font characters and the pluign doesn't support character extraction from the font file.

 ---